 Best things to do with kids in Prague

-Many of Prague’s most important landmarks harbor quiet playgrounds ideal for escaping the tourist trail.
+Many of Prague’s most significant landmarks harbour quiet playgrounds ideal for escaping the tourist trail.
 The most magical?
-A grassy courtyard tucked among the hushed brick lanes of the castle’s Nový Svět quarter.
-To get there, take the #22 tram to the Brusnice stop, walking south until you see a stone passageway marked “Dětské hřiště”(children’s playground).
+The grassy courtyard tucked between the hushed brick lanes of the castle’s Nový Svět quarter.
+To get there, take the 22 tram to Brusnice, walking south until you see a stone passageway marked ‘Dětské hřiště’ (children’s playground).
 The playground closes for the winter but this picturesque village is worth a visit any time of year.

-It may look straight out of Jules Verne, but this 130-foot-long and 32-feet-wide wooden colossus was named for the titular hero of the 18th-century novel Gulliver’s Travels.
-Young imaginations will be captivated by the airship annex to the DOX Centre for Contemporary Art, while a cafe with play area, gift shop stocking children’s books and retro toys, and educational kid’s worksheets make this museum in Prague’s hip Holešovice district worth the trip.
+It may look straight out of Jules Verne, but this 130-by-32 foot colossus was named for the titular hero of Jonathan Swift’s 18th-century ‘Gulliver’s Travels’.
+Young imaginations will be captivated by the airship annex to the DOX Centre for Contemporary Art, while a café with play area, gift shop stocked with children’s books and retro toys, and educational kid’s worksheets make this museum in Prague’s hip Holešovice area well worth the trip.